mykle1/MMM-Aurora/README.md

     module: 'MMM-Aurora',
     position: 'bottom_center',
     config: {
-        pole: "north", // north or south
+        pole: "north", // north, south, solar, coronal or sunX.
         maxWidth: "100%", // Adjusts size of image
         updateInterval: 5 * 60 * 1000, // Image source updates about every 10 minutes
         animationSpeed: 3000 // fade in/out speed.
 0 = no fade in/out
   }
 },
 ```

+### Special thanks to @chassain 0

+For his addition of solar, coronal and sunX options.